liam-wiltshire/talks/learning/content.md

 - Application

 ???

-- Learning can be broken down into three parts in a loop.
 - Firstly Motivation - this is often the hardest part, as getting started, when there are many barriers (real and constructed) that get in the way
   - Once you start, continuing often gets much easier
 - Once you start, you need to remember what you've learned - learning and memory are actually very closely related, so understanding how you can maximise memory retention will help you learn much quicker